Frequently asked questions

 All content will have a copyright statement saying who it belongs to, and a usage rights statement that says what you are allowed to do with it, based on the Creative Commons schema.
 This allows users to assert copyright ownership over a piece of content, but still make it available for colleagues to share and modify.

-You can upload subtitles and transcripts for any piece of media in Media Hopper Create - this guide has instructions on how to upload pre-existing subitltes to your media conent, such as those from Microsoft Teams: Using an existing subtitle file with content on Media Hopper Create (PDF)
+You can upload subtitles and transcripts for any piece of media in Media Hopper Create - this guide has instructions on how to upload pre-existing subitltes to your media conent (for example captions downloaded from a Teams or Zoom recording): Using an existing subtitle file with content on Media Hopper Create (PDF)

 There is also automated captioning available, which can be requested through the Media Hopper Create interface for any content which you are the owner of, or are listed as a co-editor on.
 There is more information avaiable here: Requesting subtitles for your content